 In April 2011, the FASB issued authoritative guidance to clarify when a restructuring constitutes a troubled debt restructuring.
 In evaluating whether a restructuring constitutes a troubled debt restructuring, a creditor must separately conclude that two conditions exist: (1) the restructuring constitutes a concession and (2) the debtor is experiencing financial difficulties.
-The guidance will be effective for our interim and annual reporting periods beginning after June 15, 2011 and will be applied retrospectively to the beginning of the annual period of adoption.
-The Company does not anticipate that the guidance will have an impact on the Company's condensed consolidated financial statements.
+The guidance became effective for interim and annual reporting periods beginning after June 15, 2011 and will be applied retrospectively to the beginning of the annual period of adoption.
+The adoption of this guidance did not impact the Company's condensed consolidated financial statements.